Parzigit/Pro-backend/README.md

 # ProtonPDF
 ProtonPDF is a PDF reader that lets users upload, view, and chat using an AI chatbot.
-Powered by React tools and TinyLlama/TinyLlama-1.1B-Chat-v1.0 LLM, it contextualizes the understanding of documents without reading them fully.
+Powered by React tools and ~~TinyLlama/TinyLlama-1.1B-Chat-v1.0~~ meta-llama/llama-4-scout-17b-16e-instruct LLM using GROQ_API_KEY , it contextualizes the understanding of documents without reading them fully.

 ## Features